 Some of these reasons make the atlas especially vulnerable to misaligning when you sustain some kind of accident or injury.
 When the atlas shifts out of its normal alignment, it forces the weight of the head to be balanced off a neutral center of gravity.
 The rest of the neck has to compensate for this, placing a great deal of stress and strain on the soft tissues of the neck and can also start to irritate joints and nerves.

 At Rickards Chiropractic, we look at each case of neck pain individually – this is one of the advantages of upper cervical chiropractic care.
-Using a thorough analysis, a precise adjustment is tailored for every patient we see in our practice.
+Using a thorough analysis, our Escondido chiropractic care clinic utilizes precise adjustment that is tailored for every patient we see in our practice.
 Because of the customized nature of our care, atlas adjustments are very gentle and are designed to hold in place for as long as possible.
 When atlas alignment is restored, the rest of the neck no longer has to compensate and can heal as well.
 This is what gives our patients the lasting results that they’re looking for.
 To learn more about how upper cervical chiropractic care can help you get past chronic neck pain, call us at 760-745-1511 or fill out the contact form on our website at rickardschiropractic.com to schedule your obligation-free consultation.